FabioRovai/SapphireGAN/README.md

 This project aims to implement some functions to the DCGan Pytorch official tutorial https://github.com/pytorch/tutorials/blob/master/beginner_source/dcgan_faces_tutorial.py

-Project AIM:
+## Implementations

-Easier and faster upload with a small model
+Easier and faster upload with a small model (jenner.zip)

-Image and model saving
+Image and model saving (h5,pkl)

-Image enhancer, instead having 64x64 output we can get decent size images
+Image enhancer, instead having 64x64 output we can get decent size images (using cv2)